-Valero Energy seeks permits for large-scale shipments of low-quality tar sands oil via rail into their Port of Los Angeles refinery.
+Valero Energy sought permits last year for large-scale shipments of low-quality tar sands oil via rail into their Port of Los Angeles refinery.
 They have since backed off the project, but the threat remains.
 As part of a larger move to transport climate-disrupting unconventional crude to ports for refining and export to the world, it presents dangers given recent rail accidents, the corrosive nature of tar sands bitumen, and the significant pollution that surrounding communities already live with.

 Groups Call on Valero for Transparency and Public Comment in Tar Sands By Rail Project

 Valero Energy Corp intends to construct a 50-car rail unloading system to import 60,000 barrels of tar sands diluted bitumen (dilbit) per day into their Ultramar Wilmington Refinery in the Harbor Area of LA.
 This proposal would potentially exchange more than 76% of its refinery input from conventional crude to dilbit.
 A coalition of climate, environmental and social justice activists led by Tar Sands Action SoCal, has demanded that AQMD conduct an open and transparent process on the Valero project, with public participation in an environmental review process.
 See the petition: http://www.credomobilize.com/p/TSWilmington